mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-This buffer for drawing will wrap around, and act like a 2D array, with some additional convenience methods.
+This buffer for drawing console characters, which I'll refer to as glyphs.
+The buffer is a 2D array of these glyphs, with some additional convenience methods.
 The class is a partial class so that we can split it's impementation across multiple files.
-We'll put drawing methods in a separate place.
+We'll put specialized drawing methods in a separate place.
-This implementation uses C-sharp's contiguous block 2D array allocation.
+This code uses C-sharp's contiguous block 2D array allocation instead of an array-of-arrays, which some progammers might be more familiar with.
 Notice that Height is the first dimension and Width is the second.
-These values can be in either order, but it needs to be consistent.
+These dimensions can be in either order, but it should be consistent.
 	I choose Height first because it intuitively follows the existing rectangle code, and also improves CPU cache locality when scanning horizontally, which is historically how graphics work.
-The square-bracket operator is overloaded so that it can act like a 2D array in our code.
+The square-bracket operator is overloaded so the class can be accessed like a 2D array in our code.
 	If you want to change the order of x/y you can do it here.
 Doing so is a great exercise in resolving confusion, and internalizing the value of consistent dimension ordering.
 	Generations of graphics programmers before you have internalized the ambiguity of dimension order, and unlocked mental resiliency in the process.
-	(IWP) this is one of the invisible wizard problems that creates undocumented skills shared by game programmers.
+	(IWP) this is one of the invisible wizard problems that creates undocumented skills shared by many game programmers.
 This ResizeBuffer method is more robust than we need it to be, because it will copy old data into the new buffer to maintain consistency.
-	This feature will probably not be needed, so it could be argued that writing this extra code is a waste of time and mental space, according to the YAGNI or You Aint Gunna Need It principle.
+	This feature will probably not be needed, so it could be argued the extra code is a waste of time and mental energy, according to the YAGNI or You Aint Gunna Need It principle.
 	However, this feature fulfills my intuition of how the ResizeBuffer function should work.
+That allows me to comfortably forget about how it actually works later.
-	For me, the cognitive load of writing the functionality now is less than the cognitive load of remembering that the feature doesn't exist in the future.
+	For me, the cognitive load of writing the functionality now is less than the cognitive load of having to remember that the feature doesn't exist in the future.
-The buffer needs methods to write glyphs into it, one to clear the buffer before every draw.
+The buffer needs methods to write glyphs into it.
+We need a moethod to clear the buffer before every draw.
-And a a convenience method for printing to the command line console.
+And a a convenience method for printing to the command line console, with a static implementation that could be useful for debugging.

 `scene`
 MrV/DrawBuffer_geometry.cs